Blog /Customer Psychology

 Compare that to the 2% return rate of businesses relying on hope.

-Your real competition isn't the restaurant down the street.
+Your real competition is not the restaurant down the street.

 Give your customers a reason to remember.
 Remind them before they forget.
 Create urgency that drives action.

 The forgetting curve is working against you every single day.
-It's time to make it work for you.
+It is time to make it work for you.